Are you ready for a pickle with the perfect marriage of umami, tangy, sweet, and crunchy? Look no further.

 Jangajji (Korean pickled vegetables) are, flavor-wise, a cousin to my Japanese shoyuzuke cucumber pickles, which I certainly also recommend you trying out with your crops from this summer!
 However, the pickling technique is a bit different, and the exact ingredients and ratios are similar but not identical.
 In short, they’re both delicious and worthy of trying.

 A couple of key details I want to add which I also think will motivate you to try this (as though you really need any motivation!): You can switch it up with vegetables; I give an ingredients list with weight measurements, but you can switch this up to so many other veggies and hot peppers are not a requirement by any means.
 Chayote is a really popular option (and has come to be called “choko” all over Asia, where it has exploded in popularity).
+(Update: I have a separate choko recipe here.)
 Celery is a great choice, as well as Korean radish slices, and really just about whatever appeals to you.
-Eggplant is a great option but I recommend adding it to the boiling soy-sauce brine in the saucepan for the last minute or so (the brine simmering phase) before jarring it.

 You can pickle just a single ingredient with the brine recipe below, such as just onion, or make a mix, which is what I’ve shown below.